-In \citet{lau_etal13}, we showed that there are two methods for measuring hydrostatic mass bias from gas motions, and that they are mathematically equivalent.
-Here we give a brief review of the two methods.
+In \citet{lauetal13}, we showed that there are two methods for measuring hydrostatic mass bias from gas motions, and that they are mathematically equivalent.
+In this appendix, we show how this result can be applied to in the correction of hydrostatic mass bias from XARM measurements.

+First we give a brief review of the two methods for measuring hydrostatic mass bias .
 The first method, called the ``Summation method'', is based on Gauss's Law and Euler's Equation, where the cluster mass within some volume $V$ with surface ${\partial V}$.
-Assuming steady-state of gas (for simplicity), the mass estimate obtained using the ``Summation method'' is given by
+Assuming steady-state of gas (for simplicity), the mass estimate obtained using this ``Summation method'' is given by

 where $\mathbf{v}$ is the gas velocity on the infinitesimal surface element $d\mathbf{S}$, and $\rho$ and $P$ are the corresponding gas density and pressure.
 We can recover the true mass of the cluster if we measure $\mathbf{v}$, $\rho$ and $P$ of individual gas element and sum them up over the entire surface using Equation~(\ref{eq:sum_mass}).
 In reality, it is not possible to do so since observations are limited by finite spatial resolution of the instrument and we cannot measure the physical quantities of each individual gas element.
 In practice, we measure spatially averaged values above some resolution scale.
-In this spirit, we can spatially average Equation~(\ref{eq:sum_mass}) over the surface ${\partial V}$ to arrive at a cluster mass estimate that is based on spatially averages of gas velocity, density and pressure.
+To mimic real measurement, we can spatially average Equation~(\ref{eq:sum_mass}) over the surface ${\partial V}$ to arrive at a cluster mass estimate that is based on the spatial averages of gas velocity, density and pressure.
 The mass obtained using this ``Averaging method'' is given by